storybookjs/addon-svelte-csf/ERRORS.md

 Our parser couldn't find an attribute _(prop)_ `name` or `exportName` in one of `<Story />` components.

-Please ensure that every `<Story />` component uses one of these attributes:
+Please ensure that every `<Story />` component uses one of these attributes, see example below:

 ```svelte
 <Story name="My Story" />